Last updated on September 7th, 2019 at 08:14 pm

 Risk and Compliance Software

-Furthermore, standardization is nothing without compliance.
-Promapp’s Risk and Compliance module integrates requirements directly into processes with real-time notifications of risks, automatic workflow sign-offs, and audit and executive reporting.
+Standardization is nothing without compliance.
+Promapp’s Risk and Compliance module integrate requirements directly into processes with real-time notifications of risks, automatic workflow sign-offs, and audit and executive reporting.

-It also has role updates fed directly from the process management software, so major changes can be rolled out simply, quickly, and efficiently.
+It also has updates fed directly from the process management software, so you can roll out major changes quickly, and efficiently.

-If your processes are standardized and you are still not meeting your customer and employee needs, Promapp offers a module for improvement that centralizes collaboration.
+If you standardize your processes and you are still not meeting your customer and employee needs, Promapp offers a module for improvement that centralizes collaboration.

 And offers management of customer complaints, improvement projects, health and safety incidents, quality issues, non-conformance incidents, and internal audit findings.

-It centralizes all ideas and incidents to ensure that processes can be improved or pivoted accordingly—directly on the platform.
+It centralizes all ideas and incidents to ensure that you can improve processes or pivot accordingly—directly on the platform.